-A tool for composing individual timetables is available in the intranet.
+A tool for composing individual timetables is available in the intranet at www.uni-hohenheim.de/schedule.
 Please note: non-block modules in particular often consist of more than one course!

 Compulsory modules Compulsory modules in the amount of a minimum of 42 credits as well as the Master's thesis (a minimum of 30 credits) have to be completed by all students.
 The compulsory modules are: